 4:30 pm: Pinochet, politics and water rights are probably not why you joined this walking adventure, but without this stop you wouldn't understand the local Licanantay people.

-4:50 pm: Has history run it own course?
-With, to or over the local Lincantay people?
+4:50 pm: Has history run its course with the local Lincantay people?
 They might have lost their Cunza language, their water, many of their traditions, but they still have their dignity and identity intact.
 Discover how they used the land 11,000 years ago and still do today.
 Grasp the importance of the Licancabur and a ritual involving our natural mother, Patahoiri.